-That is where the strategies/hacks listed below come in.
+That is where the strategies/ hacks listed on the following pages come in.
 These are the strategies that people who are good at forming new habits and routines use.

 For simplicity of language I mostly use the word 'habit' below to cover both habits and routines.